 The terms “distinction,” “high distinction,” and “highest distinction” reflect the quality of performance within a major.
 The term “honors in research” describes programs in which honors-level coursework and a research project or senior thesis are required.

 An honors program requires students to complete a minimum of 12 credit hours in courses designated by the department as “honors courses.”
 These courses must include at least one advanced course or seminar and the course or courses in which the senior thesis or research project is completed.

-Specific requirements for honors programs and for degrees with distinction should be listed in theundergraduate bulletin.
+Specific requirements for honors programs and for degrees with distinction are listed on department and program websites.